V-Varga/Bioinfo_MSc_scripts/README.md

 # Bioinfo_MSc_scripts
-Repository for working, good quality scripts written for my MSc program
+Repository for working scripts written for my MSc program

+These are intended to be used as references moving forward.